mrmarkuz/ns8-meshcentral/README.md

 ## Configure

 The FQDN needs to be configured in the Web UI app settings.
+Please take care to set the right FQDN as it's not possible to easily change it afterwards.
 A valid certificate is recommended.

 ## First login